andis-spr/neovim-win-shell/README.md

-`progid-nvim-qt` adds / removes the `Applications/nvim-qt.exe` programid to Windows Registry.
+`/progid-nvim-qt/*.reg` adds or removes the `Applications/nvim-qt.exe` `programid` to Windows Registry.

-`menu-edit-with-neovim` adds / removes 'Edit with Neovim` right click context menu item.
+`/menu-edit-with-neovim/*.reg` adds or removes `Edit with Neovim` right click context menu item.

-`set-associations.bat` + `associations.conf` associates the Neovim's programid with every possible plaintext format extension I could find.
+`set-associations.bat` + `associations.conf` associates the Neovim's `programid` with every possible plaintext extension I could find.

-Do adjust `nvim-qt.exe` path in `.reg` files and the `associations.conf` list according to your setup and requirements before using them.
+IMPORTANT: Adjust `nvim-qt.exe` installation path in `.reg` files and the `associations.conf` list according to your setup and requirements before using them.

 ## Requirements

-Setting file associations requires the `setUserFTA` utility.
+`set-associations.bat` requires the `setUserFTA` utility.